This page contains Disability Support Services operational policy documents.

 Guideline for verification of supports

-The Guidelines set out:
+The guidelines set out:

 - standardised verification requirements for host providers to help them verify that supports have been purchased/engaged